 Vermont colleges and universities worked with the state and community partners to ensure a safe environment for students, staff and faculty returning to school for the fall semester.
 Many schools will require vaccination for in-person students to return to campus.
-Students can be vaccinated in Vermont regardless of their residence.
 Colleges and universities will have other mitigation strategies in effect, like masking for unvaccinated students, surveillance testing, and more.

 Students and their families should check with their schools to learn about specific plans and requirements.